Cambridge Society of Dorset

 All Cambridge alumni are warmly welcomed to join these events, as are their partners and guests.
 We also enjoy reciprocal invitations from adjacent counties which extends our range of contacts and events.
 Those considering joining are encouraged to come to any events of interest.

-Our flagship event is the Annual Lunch at the end of October for which we usually invite a notable speaker with links to the University.
-Last year Prof David McKitterick, formerly librarian at Trinity College, spoke on Printers, Readers and the Transformation of Books, and we look forward to his return to lead a discussion on the future of the written word.
-In 2023 we will be hosting Dr Gordon Plant, a neuro-opthalmologist, Cambridge graduate, formerly of the National Hospital for Neurological Diseases and Moorfields Eye Hospital, who will talk on “How Eye Disease affected the Styles of Great Painters”.
-An up to date programme of events is posted on our website.
+Our flagship event is the Annual Lunch at the end of October.
+We hosted Dr Gordon Plant, a neuro-opthalmologist, Cambridge graduate, formerly of the National Hospital for Neurological Diseases and Moorfields Eye Hospital, who talked on “How Eye Disease affected the Styles of Great Painters”.

 Chair